rust-lang/rfcs/text/0000-explicit-tail-calls.md

 ## Relaxing the Requirement of Strictly Matching Function Signatures with a new Calling Convention

 In the future, a calling convention could be added to allow `become` to be used with functions that have mismatched function signatures.
 This approach is close to the alternative of [adding a marker to the function declaration](#attribute-on-function-declaration).
 Same as the alternative, a requirement needs to be added that backends provide a calling convention that support tail calling.

+## Mismatches in Mutability

+Mismatches in mutability (like `&T` <-> `&mut T`) for arguments and return type of the function signatures are currently not supported as they are different types.
+However, this mismatch could be supported if there is a guarantee that mutability has no effect on ABI.
+For more details, see [here](https://github.com/rust-lang/rfcs/pull/3407#discussion_r1193897615).

 ## Functional Programming